 The course will be open for 6 hours.
 All participants must finish the race in 6 hours.
 Runners and walkers who have not finished by 2:00 pm will be responsible for their own saftey.
 Early starts are not allowed.
 Participants receiving support from bicyclists, unregistered runners or unofficial vehicles will be disqualified.

 There will be 8 manned water stations, with 7 of them serving runners out and back (for a total of 15 stops for the entire marathon course).
 There will be an extra aid station near the end of the marathon course at mile 25.5 that will only be open on the return for marathoners.
 The stations will be manned by local cross country teams.
-Water, Gu Brew, pretzels, oranges, kettle chips, watermelon and Succeed S-Caps will be available at all stations.
-Gu Energy Gel will be available at aid stations 4 and 6 (marathon mile markers 6, 9.75, 16.25 and 20).
+Water, FLUID Performance sports drink, pretzels, oranges, kettle chips, watermelon and Succeed S-Caps will be available at all stations.
+Honey Stinger Gel will be available at aid stations 4 and 6 (marathon mile markers 6, 9.75, 16.25 and 20).

 We will have a porta potty at all 7 aid stations, except for the extra aid station at mile 25.5.